softwaresaved/NGCMGSoton-2015-06-21/novice/python-unit-testing/02-defensive.md

 > ## Challenges {.challenge}
 >
-> 1. Suppose you are writing a function called `average` that calculates the average of the numbers in a list.
->     What pre-conditions and post-conditions would you write for it?
->     Compare your answer to your neighbor's:
->     can you think of a function that will pass your tests but not hers or vice versa?
->
-> 2. Explain in words what the assertions in this code check,
+> 1. Explain in words what the assertions in this code check,
 >     and for each one,
 >     give an example of input that will make that assertion fail.
 >